 Santo Andre Sao Paulo, Brazil Travel Guide

 An extensive network of Municipal Buses operates within Santo André, covering local neighborhoods.
 Intermunicipal Buses (EMTU) connect Santo André to other cities throughout the São Paulo Metropolitan Region.
-Santo André does not have a direct Metro station; access to the Metro system involves connecting from CPTM Line 10.
+Santo André does not possess a direct Metro station; access to the Metro system involves connecting from CPTM Line 10.

 CPTM maps are can be found on the internet or at stations.
 Bus route maps are on municipal and EMTU websites.
 Terminal Rodoviário de Santo André is a major interchange point.